turingschool-examples/intermission-assignments/prep-for-module-3-frontend.markdown

 * What are React "props?"
 * What is React "state?"
 * What does "data down, actions up" mean in React?

+**Before the due date, send a link to your gist to both of your instructors.**

 ### Extra
 [*optional*]